 Are you wondering about the difference between American and meringue buttercreams?
 Want to learn about Swiss vs. Italian Meringue?
 I’ve got you covered!
-Keep reading to learn how to bake buttercream as well as other basics!
+It’s not nearly as complicated as you might think.
+Keep reading to learn how to make buttercream!

 For many cake lovers, it’s truly all about the frosting; it can make of break a dessert.
 A fluffy, delicate buttercream with just the right level of sweetness can take a spectacular cake to the next level, or it can elevate even the most basic of desserts.